Hierarchical Kendall copulas: Properties and inference: Introduction

 The model is however not limited to applications in finance and insurance, but may be used in any area that deals with some kind of clustered data such as geographic or temporal clusters.
-Clearly, since hierarchical Kendall copulas are hierarchical constructions, they are most appropriate for data with such observed or unobserved hierarchies.
+For instance, in hydrology Kendall distribution functions are used to characterize multivariate return periods (see \shortciteN{SalvadoriDeMicheleDurante2011}) and hierarchical Kendall copulas may be used to relate different return periods to each other.

 The remainder of the paper is organized as follows.
 The new model is introduced and discussed in Section \ref{sect:hiercop}.
-Section \ref{sect:inference} then treats statistical inference technique for hierarchical Kendall copulas with particular focus on sampling algorithms.
-The financial application is subsequently presented in Section \ref{sect:applic}.
+Section \ref{sect:inference} then treats statistical inference techniques for hierarchical Kendall copulas, while the financial application is presented in Section \ref{sect:applic}.
+Section \ref{sect:concl} concludes.